On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

-For the sake of notational simplicity we assume that both the sides of each pseudosphere are equipped with a sign and we will not explicitly mention it every time.
+Such an arrangement is said to be \textit{essential} if the intersection of all the pseudospheres is empty.
+Unless otherwise stated all arrangements are signed and essential.
+Moreover, for the sake of notational simplicity we assume that both the sides of each pseudosphere are equipped with a sign and we will not explicitly mention it every time.
 Since each side has a sign attached to it one can define a sign function similar to that for hyperplane arrangements.
-Equivalently the position of each point $x\in S^l$ with respect to each pseudosphere in the arrangement $\A$ is given by a sign vector $\sigma(x)\in \{+, 0, -\}^E$, defined by
+The position of each point $x\in S^l$ with respect to each pseudosphere in the arrangement $\A$ is given by a sign vector $\sigma(x)\in \{+, 0, -\}^E$, defined by

-The arrangement defines a stratification of the ambient sphere, and each strata is indexed by the sign vectors in $\sigma(S^l)$.
-One of the reasons why this type of generalization is necessary is the following:
+The reader can verify that such an arrangement defines a stratification of the ambient sphere.
+We refer to these strata as \textit{faces} of that arrangement.
+Each face is indexed by a sign vector in $\sigma(S^l)$.
+One of the reasons for this generalization is the following:

-\bt{thm1s1c5} Let $\A$ be a signed, essential arrangement of pseudospheres in $S^l$.
+\bt{thm1s1c5} Let $\A$ be an arrangement of pseudospheres in $S^l$.
 Then

-is the set of covectors of an oriented matroid and the rank of $\L(\A) = l+1$. \et
+is the set of covectors of an oriented matroid and the rank of $\L(\A)$ is $l+1$. \et